xoxzo/blog.xoxzo.com/content/Announcements/patent-granted-201712-en.md

 Thank you very much for your continuous support for [Xoxzo Cloud Telephony Platform](https://www.xoxzo.com/en/) and [SMS Delivery API Service EZSMS](https://www.ezsms.biz/ja/) .

-We are pleased to announce that Xoxzo acquired a patent on telephone reception system and the control method and program of servers, utilized by our Dial In Numbers fuctionality on November 24, 2017.
+We are pleased to announce that Xoxzo acquired a patent on telephone answering system and the control method and program of servers, utilized by our Dial In Numbers fuctionality on November 24, 2017.